clivewalkden/clivewalkden.co.uk/source/_posts/rollercoin-intro.md

 Mining RLT allows you to accumulate the token used to buy miners in the game and increase your mining output further.
 Mining RLT doesn't give you anything that you can transfer out of the system (currently).

 ### How much do Miners cost?
-You can purchase miners from 2.6 RLT to 110 RLT with some limited edition one's being made available during special events.
-To use a miner you need to have a rack installed in your room and the miner has to be out to be generating TH's.
+You can purchase miners from 2.6 RLT to 110 RLT with some limited edition ones being made available during special events.
+To use a miner you need to have a rack installed in your room and the miner has to be out to be generating THs.

-In the latest version miners can now be upgraded with loot drops combining matching miners.
-For example if you have 2 RollerArc S1's, 14 Common Fans, 5 Common Wires and 2 Common Hashboards.
+In the latest version, miners can now be upgraded with loot drops combining matching miners.
+For example, if you have 2 RollerArc S1s, 14 Common Fans, 5 Common Wires, and 2 Common Hashboards.
 You can combine the miner and upgrade from 150 GH/s to 450 GH/s and only take up 1 space on your rack.

-Also in the loot drops you can get power-ups, bonus RLT and even free miners.
-Since starting 8 weeks ago I've had a couple of miner loot drops, several RLT bonus drops of 0.01 or 0.05 RLT and plenty of bonus power drops.
+Also in the loot drops you can get power-ups, bonus RLT, and even free miners.
+Since starting 8 weeks ago I've had a couple of miner loot drops, several RLT bonus drops of 0.01 or 0.05 RLT, and plenty of bonus power drops.

 <div class="flex mb-8">
 <div class="flex-1"><img alt="RollerCoin 2x Power Hold Loot Drop" src="/assets/images/blog/articles/rollercoin-2xpower-hold-loot-drop.jpg" /></div>